Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks: Introduction

 \section{Introduction}

 Model quantization is indispensable for deploying deep neural networks on edge devices~\cite{howard2017mobilenets,zhou2018adaptive}, reducing computational overhead through low-bit parameter representations.
-While this technique enables efficient on-device inference, data protection legislation, including the General Data Protection Regulation (GDPR)\cite{hoofnagle2019european}, has introduced new challenges for quantized neural networks (QNNs).
-These regulations establish the \textit{``right to be forgotten''}, granting users the legal authority to demand the erasure of their data from machine learning systems\cite{nguyen2025survey}.
+While this technique enables efficient on-device inference, data protection legislation, including the General Data Protection Regulation (GDPR)~\cite{hoofnagle2019european}, has introduced new challenges for quantized neural networks (QNNs).
+These regulations establish the \textit{``right to be forgotten''}, granting users the legal authority to demand the erasure of their data from machine learning systems~\cite{nguyen2025survey}.
 Consequently, implementing effective machine unlearning in QNNs has become an urgent yet underexplored challenge.

-Machine unlearning (MU) offers a principled solution by removing specific data influences from trained models without full retraining~\cite{nguyen2025survey}.
-Existing MU approaches include exact unlearning~\cite{bourtoule2021machine}, which retrains on retained data but incurs prohibitive computational overhead, and approximate unlearning~\cite{chien2022certified,he2025towards}, which efficiently modifies model parameters to approximate the retrained state.
-While approximate methods such as gradient ascent~\cite{graves2021amnesiac,thudi2022unrolling}, influence functions~\cite{koh2017understanding,izzo2021approximate}, and random label~\cite{golatkar2020eternal} assignment have shown promising results, they are designed for full-precision models and assume continuous parameter spaces.
+Machine unlearning (MU) offers a solution by removing specific data influences from trained models without full retraining~\cite{nguyen2025survey, dong2026machine,mavrothalassitis2026ascent}.
+Existing approaches include exact unlearning~\cite{bourtoule2021machine}, which retrains on retained data but incurs high computational cost, and approximate unlearning~\cite{he2025towards}, which efficiently modifies model parameters to approximate the retrained state.
+Approximate methods, \textit{e.g.}, gradient ascent~\cite{graves2021amnesiac,thudi2022unrolling, dong2025stabilizing}, influence functions~\cite{koh2017understanding,izzo2021approximate}, and random label~\cite{golatkar2020eternal} assignment show promising results, yet they are designed for full-precision models and assume continuous parameter spaces.
 These assumptions fail in quantized networks, where discrete weight representations introduce unique challenges.
-Recently, Q-MUL~\cite{tong2025robust} emerged as the first unlearning framework for QNNs, employing Similar Labels to reduce noise injection and Adaptive Gradient Reweighting to balance forgetting and retain gradients.
+Q-MUL~\cite{tong2025robust} emerged as the first unlearning framework for QNNs, employing Similar Labels to reduce noise injection and Adaptive Gradient Reweighting to balance forgetting and retain gradients.

 Despite its pioneering contributions, Q-MUL~\cite{tong2025robust} exhibits two fundamental limitations that hinder its unlearning effectiveness. \textit{First, the Similar Labels strategy still adheres to the paradigm of ``learning incorrect answers.''} As illustrated in Figure~\ref{fig1c}, the original model correctly assigns high confidence to the true label (\textit{class} $0$).
 However, the Similar Labels approach simply shifts this confidence to an alternative wrong label (\textit{class} $1$), essentially training the model to memorize this mislabel.
 This conflates forgetting'' with ``remembering incorrectly,'' potentially introducing systematic biases toward specific classes and ultimately failing to achieve genuine data influence removal.